ened/dart_json_async/README.md

 final List<String> list = await jsonDecodeAsyncList<String>('["A","B"]');
 ```

-All 3 calls will be run in _sequentially_ a shared background isolate.
+All 3 calls will be run in a shared background isolate.

+Errors will be forwarded to the caller.